ciaocloud/minipy-pubsub/chpt1_core/README.md

 ## 2. Core Concepts

-MiniPyPubsub is built around a few key concepts:
+Mini-Kafka in Python is built around a few key concepts:

 *   **Topic**: A named channel for sending and receiving messages.  <!-- Producers send messages to topics, and consumers read messages from topics. -->